While summer in Perth obviously means BEACH, it’s also a ripper time of the year to learn to surf.

 Surfing WA Surf School

 Another mainstay of the Perth surf school scene, this one’s an arm of the state’s surfing governing body, so you know it’s legit.
-Operating off Trigg Beach for over three decades, the organisation has 7 full-time staff and over 20 coaches.
-Kids, teens and adults are all catered for, with a maximum of 8 students per class.
-Classes run at 7am and 9am every Saturday/Sunday.
+Operating off Trigg Beach for over three decades, Surfing WA Surf School has seven full-time staff and over 20 coaches.
+Kids, teens and adults are all catered for, with a maximum of eight students per class.
+Classes run at 7am and 9am every Saturday/Sunday – get more info here.

 Header image via Go Surf Perth.